dispetx/pdpi/README.md

 **Abstract**

-This paper introduces public domain internet as a special case of a concept which we name public domain programming interface.
+This paper introduces the public domain internet as a special case of a concept which we name the public domain programming interface.
 It is based on the dichotomy between public and not public.
 \end{abstract}